 Combined Program Reviews

-ORO on-site Combined Program Reviews (CPR) provide prospective, broad, integrated reviews of facility research oversight programs in order to identify those program areas that require strengthening.
-An ORO CPR is not intended to provide an in-depth, comprehensive assessment for all potential research noncompliance at a facility; however, any noncompliance identified during a CPR is required to be remediated.
-CPRs are conducted on a rotating schedule, and each VHA facility with a research program is anticipated to receive a CPR approximately every 5 years.
-CPRs include a review of the facility's General Research Administration (GRA) (including the facility's Research & Development Committee (R&DC)), Human Research Protections Program (HRPP), Research Information Security Program (RISP), Animal Care and Use Program (ACUP), and Research Safety and Security Program (RSSP), as applicable.
+ORO Combined Program Reviews (CPR) are broad, integrated, proactive reviews of facility research oversight programs that are designed to: assess for program compliance with applicable laws, regulations, and policies pertaining to the review, conduct and oversight of VA research; and identify program areas that require strengthening.
+CPRs are standardized assessments that prioritize identification of noncompliance associated with higher risk vulnerabilities.
+CPRs involve the contemporaneous review of multiple research oversight programs of a VA medical facility and typically include the review of a facility's General Research Administration (GRA) (including the facility's Research & Development Committee (R&DC)), Human Research Protections Program (HRPP), Research Information Security Practices (RISP), Animal Care and Use Program (ACUP), and Research Safety and Security Program (RSSP), as applicable.

-• ORO will contact the facility approximately 8-10 weeks prior to the CPR to discuss dates for pre-site visit interviews and the on-site portion of the review.
+• ORO will contact the facility approximately 4 months prior to the CPR to provide notification when the CPR will be conducted, discuss dates for document upload, and dates for pre-site visit interviews, and the on-site portion of the review.

 • ORO will create a case for tracking purposes.

-• ORO will send a formal Letter of Notification (LON) approximately 6-8 weeks prior to the on-site portion of the CPR.
-The LON will include a list of documents the facility will need to provide to ORO, key personnel to be interviewed, meeting space and logistical requirements, and proposed agendas for videoconferencing and the on-site portion of the CPR.
+• ORO will send a formal Letter of Notification (LON) approximately 3 months prior to the on-site portion of the CPR.
+The LON will include a list of documents the facility will need to provide to ORO, key personnel to be interviewed (including an informational sheet for personnel to be interviewed), and meeting space and logistical requirements.

 • The facility will upload requested documents to ORO’s secure SharePoint site approximately 4 weeks prior to the CPR.
 Documents to be uploaded in advance of the on-site portion of the CPR include: policies and procedures pertaining to the facility’s R&DC, HRPP, RISP, ACUP, RSSP, Research Compliance Officer (RCO), and research pharmacy; research oversight committee rosters and meeting minutes; memoranda of understanding governing reliance on external oversight committees; external and internal research inspection reports; study protocol inventory lists and select protocols (if available electronically); assurance- and accreditation-related records; research audit and training records; hazardous agent and electronic information system inventory lists; and other documents as specified by the team conducting the site visit.